 hirty states, the District of Columbia, and Puerto Rico have minimum wages that are higher than the federal minimum wage.
 State minimum wages range from \$8.75 in West Virginia to \$17.50 per hour in the District of Columbia.
 Fifty-eight localities also set higher minimum wages (Appendix A).
-Even when factoring in higher state and county-level minimum wages, the average minimum-wage worker in the U.S. must work 113 hours per week (2.8 full-time jobs) to afford a twobedroom rental home at fair market rent, or 95 hours per week (2.4 fulltime jobs) to afford a one-bedroom rental home at the fair market rent.
+Even when factoring in higher state and county-level minimum wages, the average minimum-wage worker in the U.S. must work 113 hours per week (2.8 full-time jobs) to afford a two-bedroom rental home at fair market rent, or 95 hours per week (2.4 full-time jobs) to afford a one-bedroom rental home at the fair market rent.

 In no state, metropolitan area, or county in the U.S. can a full-time worker earning the federal minimum wage, or the prevailing state or local minimum wage, afford a modest two-bedroom rental home at fair market rent.
-In only 204 (6%) counties nationwide, not including Puerto Rico, can a fulltime minimum-wage worker afford a one-bedroom rental home at the fair market rent.
+In only 204 (6%) counties nationwide, not including Puerto Rico, can a full-time minimum-wage worker afford a one-bedroom rental home at the fair market rent.
 These counties are in states with a minimum wage higher than the federal minimum wage of \$7.25 per hour.
 While higher minimum wages are necessary, they alone will not solve the housing affordability crisis.
-Fifty-eight counties and municipalities have minimum wages set higher than the federal or, where applicable, state minimum wage, but in each of these jurisdictions, the local minimum wages (Appendix A).
+Fifty-eight counties and municipalities have minimum wages set higher than the federal or, where applicable, state minimum wage, but in each of these jurisdictions, the local minimum wage falls short of the local one-bedroom and two-bedroom Housing Wages (Appendix A).